Reflinders/Vespera/README.md

+# THIS IS OUTDATED!!!
+DOCUMENTATION WILL BE RELEASED BY 1/30/24.

 # Vespera
 Vespera is a network framework that minimizes the size of packets.
 Vespera works as an emulator of Roblox's Remote- Events &amp; Functions